RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/tutorials/FeaturesTutorials.md

 Tutorials
 =========

 These tutorials are meant for researchers interested in evaluating structure prediction protocols with respect to local structural features or researchers interested in improving an structural biology energy function.
 Each tutorial goes through an example of a concrete task as a way to orient new users.
-At the end of each tutorial there references for more detailed information is provided.
+At the end of each tutorial there are references for more detailed information is provided.

 If there is a specific tutorial you think or would like to see here--please add it to the list at the bottom of requested tutorials!